royhsu/tiny-console/README.md

 # TinyConsole

-TinyConsole allows you to embed the console into an app, happy debugging.
-It's quite useful to use in-app console when working with SwiftUI live previews or debugging on real devices.
+TinyConsole allows you to embed console into an app, happy debugging.
+It's quite useful to use in-app console when working with SwiftUI live preview or debugging on real devices.

 ## Installation